 CREATE TABLE database_name.table_name( column1 datatype PRIMARY KEY(one or more columns), column2 datatype, column3 datatype, ..... columnN datatype );

 CREATE TABLE is the keyword telling the database system to create a new table.
 The unique name or identifier for the table follows the CREATE TABLE statement.
 Optionally, you can specify database_name along with table_name.

-Following is an example which creates a COMPANY table with ID as primary key and NOT NULL are the constraints showing that these fields can not be NULL while creating records in this table:
+Following is an example which creates a COMPANY table with ID as the primary key and NOT NULL are the constraints showing that these fields cannot be NULL while creating records in this table.

 sqlite> CREATE TABLE COMPANY( ID INT PRIMARY KEY NOT NULL, NAME TEXT NOT NULL, AGE INT NOT NULL, ADDRESS CHAR(50), SALARY REAL );